msveshnikov/autocode-ai/README.md

 ## TODO

--   Add temperature selector to main menu (0, 0.5, 0.7), save to local disk near index.js, pass float not string to models
 -   Use configured temperature everywehre, not just in userInterface
 -   Write full user manual on menu options in md format